mircealungu/mircea/thoughtstream.md

 **Apr 26**

-The quality of conversation one can have with *stochastic parrot* and the common sense life advice one can distill from such a conversation is impressive.
+Yeah, they are *stochastic parrots*.
+But the quality of conclusions one can derive from a  conversation one of them, and the common sense life advice one can distill from such a conversation is impressive.

 **Apr 25**